dotnet/docs-aspire/docs/get-started/add-aspire-existing-app.md

 ---
 title: Add .NET Aspire to an existing .NET app
-description: Learn how to add .NET Aspire components, orchestration, and tooling to a microservices app that already exists. ms.date: 06/03/2024 ms.topic: how-to
+description: Learn how to add .NET Aspire integrations, orchestration, and tooling to a microservices app that already exists. ms.date: 06/03/2024 ms.topic: how-to
 zone_pivot_groups: dev-environment